Donji Kraji: Internal struggles and Ottoman incursions

-Hrvoje left behind his son Balša who bore the title of Knyaz of the Donji Kraji, but he died in 1416 so the bulk of the Donji Kraji went to his cousin Juraj Vojsalić.
+Hrvoje left behind his son Balša who bore the title of Knez of Donji Kraji, but he died in 1416 so the bulk of the Donji Kraji went to his cousin Juraj Vojsalić.
 Even before 1386, it is possible to see the effects of the Ottomans' influence in medieval Bosnia, after numerous raids.
 Events during the 1410s marked the beginning of their active engagement.
 The Ottoman Empire supported the local nobility, led by Tvrtko II.
 After the Battle of Lašva on the Lašva river (in 1415), the Ottomans and Hungary became the most powerful factor in the local affairs.
 Navigating between these two forces, bans and kings in Bosnia resisted pressures from both sides.
-Juraj supported 1434 Bosnian King Tvrtko II against Sandalj Hranić in the civil war.
+In the civil war that broke between the Bosnian King Tvrtko II and Grand Duke of Bosnia, Sandalj Hranić, in 1434 Juraj sided with his king.

 Juraj was succeeded by his son Peter.
-The reign of Peter was marked by improved connections with the Pope who has repeatedly taken the Knyaz of Donji Kraji for protection, pointing out that he is the only one among the schismatic Bosnian rulers who has maintained true faith.
-He actively supported Vladislav Hercegović in the fight against his father, Stjepan Vukčić Kosača.
+The reign of Peter was marked by improved connections with the Pope who has repeatedly taken the Knez of Donji Kraji for protection, pointing out that he is the only one among the schismatic Bosnian rulers who has maintained true faith.
+Petar Vojsalić actively supported Vladislav Hercegović in the fight against his father, Stjepan Vukčić Kosača, and also sided with the Bosnian King during the civil war between Stjepan Vukčić and King Tomaš.
 Peter was last mentioned as alive in a Venetian document from 1456.

 Ottomans launched a surprise attack on Bosnia, when they re-directed their troops from their supposed attack towards Hungary.
-The fortresses were quickly overrun, and Stephen Tomašević fled from Jajce towards Donji Kraji, while Queen Catherine fled to the coast via Kozograd royal castle, and reached Dubrovnik.
+The fortresses were quickly overrun, and Stephen Tomašević fled from Jajce towards Donji Kraji, while Queen Catherine fled to the coast via Kozograd royal castle and reached Dubrovnik.
 The Ottomans caught up to the king's forces at the fortress of Ključ on the Sana, where they imprisoned him and brought him back to Jajce, where he was beheaded in front of Mehmed the Conqueror.